awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-autoscaling.md

 ### On an Amazon MWAA environment<a name="mwaa-autoscaling-high-volume-mwaa"></a>

-On an Amazon MWAA environment, you can configure these settings directly on the Amazon MWAA console using [](configuring-env-variables.md), [Amazon MWAA environment class](environment-class.md), and the **Maximum worker count** autoscaling mechanism\.
+On an Amazon MWAA environment, you can configure these settings directly on the Amazon MWAA console using [Apache Airflow configuration options](configuring-env-variables.md), [Amazon MWAA environment class](environment-class.md), and the **Maximum worker count** autoscaling mechanism\.
 While `core.dag_concurrency` is not available in the dropdown list as an **Apache Airflow configuration option** on the Amazon MWAA console, you can add it as a custom [Apache Airflow configuration option](configuring-env-variables.md)\.

 Let's say, when you created your environment, you chose the following settings: